mslycn/esphome/3.EspHome 开发环境搭建/README.md

 Then look here

 ## step 1.
 Install the ESPHome addon to HA.
+To install ESPHome addon run the following command in your Home assistant OS.

+When properly installed the following command should return the installed esphome version:

 ## step 2.New device
+Now you are ready to configure the sensor board.

+Create ESPHome config

+The esphome tool has a nice wizard to create a configuration file.
+To create a config called office.yml type the following in your terminal:

 ## step 3. get fireware